johanopperman/johanopperman/README.md

  * 💻 C#, xUnit, Postman, Jmeter

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on a couple of projects on here that includes automation and api related testing.
-- 🌱 I’m currently learning Automation of software using C# and xUnit
+- 🌱 I’m currently learning Automation of software.
-- 👯 I’m looking to collaborate on Quality Assurance
+- 👯 I’m looking to collaborate on Quality Assurance related topics.
 - 🤔 I’m looking for help with OOP frameworks
 - 💬 Ask me about Quality Assurance
 - ⚡ Fun fact: Home coffee barista...:-)